coroveiandrei/trainingsoftarchforcloud/CleanArchitecture/ChallengesCleanArchitecture.md

 Hint: Right-click publish from Visual Studio and either select your subscription or use the import publish profile option (profile can be downloaded from Azure)

-Hint2: In configuration configure ASPNETCORE_ENVIRONMENT: DEVELOPMENT
+Hint2: In Azure Configuration create a new setting: ASPNETCORE_ENVIRONMENT: DEVELOPMENT

 Hint3: In configuration, configure the connection string to your db